dmlambea/linux-cougar-500k-drv/README.md

 # Linux hid-cougar kernel driver

-A functional Linux driver for the Cougar 500k Gaming Keyboard.
+Linux driver for the Cougar 500k-700k Gaming Keyboards.

 This driver solves the bug described here: https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1511511

 # Installation and usage

 This driver has been built and tested in Ubuntu Server 18.04 LTS, kernel 4.15.0-23-generic and latest kernel 4.18-rc3.
-Hopefully it will be accepted in mainline kernel.
-Until then, please refer to DKMS documentation (e.g., https://help.ubuntu.com/community/DKMS) for instructions on how to build this code as a DKMS module for your distribution.
+It has been accepted in mainline kernel v4.20, but the code is still here for you to build the module for your kernel if you need to.
+Please refer to DKMS documentation (e.g., https://help.ubuntu.com/community/DKMS) for instructions on how to build this code as a DKMS module for your distribution.

 If you use Ubuntu, you may refer to the `releases` folder for a precompiled **.deb** file.